Education Program Officer

 We know the financial aspects of college can be confusing.
 We're here to help.

 Here are answers to a few of our most frequently asked questions.

 The majority of Community Foundation scholarship donors have elected to make need one of the considerations during the selection process; however, the Cayvan String Instrument; Englehardt (Lowell), and the Grand Rapids Combined Theatre Scholarships are not based primarily on need.

 Students/families seeking financial assistance should begin the process by completing the Free Application for Federal Student Aid (FAFSA) form.
 Through detailed information provided on the application, a Student Aid Report (SAR) is issued.
-The SAR, in turn, is submitted with college applications.
+Information from the SAR is used to complete financial questions on the application.

 Yes.
 Occasionally a student may be selected to receive a scholarship from more than one Foundation scholarship fund.